tobirohrer/building-energy-storage-simulation/README.md

 The inspiration of this project and the data profiles come from the [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) environment.
 Anyhow, this project focuses on the ease of usage and the simplicity of its implementation.

+## Documentation

+The documentation is available at [https://building-energy-storage-simulation.readthedocs.io/](https://building-energy-storage-simulation.readthedocs.io/)

 ## Installation

 By using pip just: